My thanks to Faigie Kobre for returning with a much anticipated post on natural consequences for kids!

 - The consequences must be carried out consistently or your children will learn what they can get away with.

-- If the consequences are not related to the action then it is not a consequences, it is a punishment.
+- If the consequences are not related to the action then it is not a consequence, it is a punishment.

 - You must use acceptable role modeling which will help the child learn for the future.
-And of course, non anger is the best role modelling.
+And of course, non-anger is the best role modeling.

 - When you put a 6 yr old child for a time out for an hour or even more, he or she will tend to forget what they are in for and it loses its potency.
 Time limits do not have to be for long.
 Longer timeouts fall into the punitive range.